thomasballinger/convex-clerk-users-table/README.md

 Because this app uses authentication, it requires a bit of an additional setup.

-Follow these instructions https://docs.convex.dev/auth/clerk to set up Clerk with Convex.
+Follow steps 1-4 of the instructions at https://docs.convex.dev/auth/clerk to set up Clerk with Convex.

+As part of this process you will:

+- create a Clerk account
+- configure a JWT token
+- change the domain property in convex/auth.config.js to the issuer URL from Cler
+- change the publishableKey prop of the ClerkProvider component in main.tsx to the publishable key for your Clerk project.

 Additionally save your Clerk credentials in the .env file: